Florian-Rh/OpenSeasUI/README.md

 ## Examples

+> Refer to the [included WaveDemoView](./Sources/OpenSeasUI/Demo/WaveDemoView.swift) for a complete example of all capabilities

 #### Simple Wave View
 To add an animated wave view to any SwiftUI view, add `WaveView` with the parameters that best match your needs: